-• The IRWMP provides various details on the members, interested parties, and other local, State and Federal agencies in the Kings Basin (Chapter 3 and Appendix A).
+- The IRWMP provides various details on the members, interested parties, and other local, State and Federal agencies in the Kings Basin (Chapter 3 and Appendix A).
 This data informs stakeholders on the roles and responsibilities of other stakeholders, and their physical and natural resources.
-This ensures that stakeholders have the necessary background data to participate in regional planning and decision making.
+This ensures that stakeholders have the necessary background data to participate in regional planning and decision making. - The Authority performed a climate change vulnerability assessment (Section 17.4).
+This is an integrated assessment for the Kings Basin and helps to show potential climate change impacts to the region as a whole.